 does dental insurance cover my night guard?

-Your Dental Insurance and Purchasing a Night Guard
+Purchasing a Night Guard Using Dental Insurance

-updated for accuracy on January, 19th 2023
+updated for accuracy on 06/11/23

 Has your dentist suggested you wear a dental night guard because you’re grinding or clenching your teeth?